emmaraymaker/CEN3031_Project/Sprint1.md

 Frontend:

   We planned on tackling the issue of creating a login page and a registration page, so that professional actors looking for a roommate, looking to sublet, or looking to lease a unit could use their credinals to log into the Actors Housing website.

+Backend:
+  1. Data structure to store members
+  2. Data structure to store listings
+  3. Query Function for members
+  4. Query Function for listings

 Which ones were successfully completed: